-Link to Recommendat ion Justification Relevant Sites and Key Actions Strategic Objectives S01 1 Ensure that both rugby clubs Darlington RFC (Protect) access to sufficient facilities first instance by protecting e sites and ensuring that any pitches is only supported whe equivalent or better in ter capacity is provided. are insufficient in capacity terms and the loss of further rugby pitches would be detrimental to rugby in the Borough.
-Darlington Mowden Park RFC S08, S010 (Provide) S04, S06 2 Create additional capacity for rugby clubs as follows; both Both rugby clubs are currently overplaying pitches.
+Link to Strategic Objectives Recom nmendat ion Justification Relevant Sites and Key Actions SO1 (Protect) Ensure that both rugby clubs have access to sufficient facilities in the first instance by protecting existing sites and ensuring that any loss of pitches is only supported where an equivalent or better in terms of capacity is provided. are insufficient in capacity terms and the loss of further rugby pitches would be detrimental to rugby in the Darlington RFC Darlington Mowden Park RFC S08, S010 (Provide) S04, S06 (Protect) Create additional capacity for both rugby clubs as follows; Darlington Mowden Park (DMP and Elizabethans) • Improve maintenance and invest in drainage to enhance existing pitches.
+Both rugby clubs are currently overplaying pitches.
 Pitch capacity can however be improved by enhancing maintenance and investing in drainage.
-DMP / DMP Elizabethans Darlington RFC (Protect) Darlington Mowden Park (I and Elizabethans) • Improve maintenance invest in drainagenhance existing pitch Scenario modelling reveals that these improvements improve the current picture, but for Darlington Mowden Park, continue to result in insufficient capacity.
-For Darlington RFC, pitch improvements will enhance capacity
+Scenario modelling reveals that these improvements improve the current picture, but for Darlington Mowden Park, continue to result in insufficient capacity.
+For Darlington RFC, pitch improvements will enhance capacity and pitches will be able to meet current and projected DMP / DMP Elizabethans Darlington RFC

+· · · · · · · · · · · · · · · · · · ·

-Provide additional pitch future demand.
+• Provide additional pitch future demand.

 capacity to meet increased

-Any AGPs that are to be used for rugby union activity should
+needs and accommodate al Any AGPs that are to be used for rugby union activity should

-be WR Reg 22 compliant, with retesting every 2 years to
+matches and training.
+This be WR Reg 22 compliant, with retesting every 2 years to

-can be delivered in several custain certification
+can be delivered in several sustain certification.

-Sustain Certification.

 ways;

 - Minimum of 5

 grass pitches of

 high quality (D3 /

 M3) and all with

 floodlights

 - 1 3G AGP, 2 grass

 pitches and 2 mini

 pitches allows small

 amount of spare

 capacity on grass

 pitches but

 assumes that all

 rugby training

 takes place on the

 AGP.
 Any use of

 the grass pitches

 for rugby training

 would mean

 additional pitches

 are required.
 Four

 senior grass

 pitches (3 floodlit)

 and 2 mini pitches

 as a minimum are

 required in addition

 to an AGP if

 training takes place

 on grass

-2 5.
-2.2

-Improve maintenance to a minimum of D2 on all pitches Support improvements to drainage to a minimum of D2 on all pitches Provide additional floodlights - 3 floodlit pitches are required to effectively meet training needs There is potential that an AGP available to both clubs could be created.
+Darlington RFC Improve maintenance to a minimum of D2 on all pitches Support improvements to drainage to a minimum of D2 on all pitches Provide additional floodlights - 3 floodlit pitches are required to effectively meet training needs There is potential that an AGP available to both clubs could be created.
 While located at the home base for one club, this could be used for training by the second club, therefore reducing the demand for additional facilities.
 This should be explored further but should be considered separate to the proposed new AGP for football (ie. the new AGP for football is not able to cater for rugby need).
-SO5 (Enhance) 3 Social facilities and appropriate changing provision are a key component of a successful rugby club.
+SO5 (Enhance) 3 Support rugby clubs in the provision of appropriate ancillary facilities.
+Social facilities and appropriate changing provision are a key component of a successful rugby club.
 The RFU provides guidelines as to the facilities that should be expected and the specifications that should be met.
 Darlington RFC indicate that their existing facilities do not meet current needs and require upgrade.
 Darlington RFC